Scramble Header Logo

 Preface

-Note: This post has been updated following the 2023 winter kit test.
-If you want to jump to the updated section click here.
+Note: This post has been updated following the 2023 summer and 2024 spring (wet weather) kit tests.
+If you want to jump to the updated sections, click here for the flashlight update, and click here for the charger update.

 In this review we're going to depart from our normal format as we're looking at multiple options which may be mixed and matched depending on conditions, environment and use-case.
 We're not going to rate these individually or as an "ensemble" or provide an all encompassing conclusion.
 Instead we'll simply state that all these torches are mainstays of the Scramble kit tests; are regularly used by the Scramble team and (by consensus) have out-performed comparable options by brands such as Black Diamond, Silva et al.